 We know from previous studies that the optimum dose - the one that is effective without causing side effects - varies between people.
-To account for these differences, we will be of the study drug gradually over the first 6 weeks, to ensure that you are on the dose that is right for you.
+To account for these differences, we will be increasing the dose of the study drug gradually over the first 6 weeks, to ensure that you are on the dose that is right for you.

-Pregnancy related risks and guidance:
+- Pregnancy related risks and guidance: